-How Hard Are DIY Shutters?05/15/2017Eric Ramsey Doing home design projects on your own in Gainesville is easier than ever.
+How Hard Are DIY Shutters?05/15/2017Eric Ramsey Getting home design projects done on your own in Gainesville is easier than ever.
 Since you have a lot of resources easily available to you, a lot of once-difficult projects are now very doable.There are outliers, though – projects that may be unwieldy, time-consuming, or just too complex to do on your own.
 One project that might be part of that category is putting in DIY plantation shutters.
-Here are just a few of the problems that might arise when you try to put in shutters as a DIY job.DIY Window Measuring for ShuttersAlthough it might seem easy on the surface, getting the exact window measurements for plantation shutters can be a little tricky.
-As a member of our team likes to say, “There’s about a thousand ways you can measure windows wrong, but only one way to measure right54.”
+Here are just a few of the problems that might arise when you try to put in shutters as a DIY job.DIY Window Measuring for ShuttersThough it might seem easy on the surface, getting the exact window measurements for plantation shutters can be a little tricky.
+As a member of our team likes to say, “There’s about a thousand ways to measure windows wrong, but only one way to measure right54.”
 There’s a lot of differences between individual windows that can change the way you measure.Do you know if your shutters need to be on an outside or inside mount?
 What’s the thickness of the frame of the shutters you’re thinking about and how deep into the window opening should it go?
 What kind of frame do you need for casement-in windows, crank windows or sliders?Each of these can have an impact which type of shutters and frame are best for you.
 That also changes how you need to measure your windows.DIY Shutter BuyingThe next problem area for DIY shutters springs up in the buying process.
-Just like the variation in windows, there’s a lot of ways shutter vary, and if you’re doing it alone, it’s a common mistake to purchase the wrong thing.
+As with the variation in windows, there’s a lot of ways shutter vary, and if you’re doing it alone, it’s a common mistake to purchase the wrong thing.
 Here are a few easy to make mistakes if you’re a DIYer:Getting shutters made of the wrong material.
-For instance, getting hardwood shutters to put in a room that should have a waterproof window treatment.Picking a shutter build that doesn’t let you open or close your window all the way.Ordering a shutter with a frame that doesn’t fit your specialty window like your French doors.In addition, there can be some added confusion with shutter terminology.
-Working with a shutter company helps eliminate any confusion, so you get exactly what you want for your windows.DIY Shutter InstallationWhere DIY shutters can become really hard is when it comes time to install them, as you likely guessed.There are a few reasons for this – first, shutter installation is a precise procedure, and a small error in measuring at the start or in hanging a bracket can throw a wrench in the whole project.
+For instance, getting hardwood shutters to put in a room that needs to have a waterproof window treatment.Picking a shutter build that doesn’t let you open or close your window all the way.Ordering the wrong type of shutter frame, specifically for specialty windows like in French doors.In addition, there can be some added confusion with shutter terminology.
+Working with a shutter company helps eliminate any confusion, so you get exactly what you want for your windows.DIY Shutter InstallationThe most difficult part of DIYing shutters, like with any home project, is in actually putting them in.There are a few reasons for this – first, shutter installation is a precise procedure, and a small error in measuring at the start or in hanging a bracket can throw a wrench in the whole project.
 Shutters can also be physically hard to maneuver on your own; depending on the material and where your window is, lifting a shutter can be very cumbersome and sometimes hazardous.
 The majority of shutter DIYers are unaware that it’s fairly common for shutters to not exactly fit your window frame.
-This is mainly because most window frames aren’t perfectly square.
-Installing the shutter flush to one edge of the window could force the entire shutter to not be square and make gaps.
-Caulking a quarter or half-inch gap is common with shutter installations, and if you’re an inexperienced DIYer a caulking job could be more than you bargained for.Last, when you do a DIY shutter project, you don’t have a safety net.
+This is mainly because most window frames aren’t a perfect square.
+Installing the shutter flush to one edge of the window could force the entire shutter to not be square and create gaps.
+Caulking a quarter or half-inch gap is common with shutter installations, and if you’re an inexperienced DIYer a caulking job could be more than you bargained for.Last, when you do a DIY shutter project, you don’t have anything to fall back on.
 If a professional does your shutters for you, they’ll usually guarantee the product and installation with a warranty.
-However if something goes wrong when you try to install yourself, you’re on your own if there’s any damage to the shutters or any other part of your house.Are DIY Shutters Worth It?DIYing your shutters might save you money if it all goes according to plan.
-But it’s important to know just how easily something can go wrong during the process, and how that can cost you all the money you might save.
+However if something goes awry when you try to install yourself, you’re on your own if there’s any damage to the shutters or any other part of your house.Are DIY Shutters Worth It?DIYing your shutters might save you money if it all goes according to plan.
+But it’s important to know just how easily something can go wrong during the process, and how that can cost you more money than you might save.
 For a flawless installation and total peace of mind, talk with a window treatment expert at Sunburst Shutters Gainesville by calling 813-602-5966.